-How Much Should The Public Be Told About Risky Virus Research?
+How Much Should The Public Be Told About Research Into Risky Viruses?

 But Inglesby says that "responsible communication" has never been defined.

-"If we find if this work shows that it's possible to make a flu virus or some other virus more dangerous, more capable of spread from person to person," he says, "then what is the 'responsible communication' pathway?"
+"If this work shows that it's possible to make a flu virus or some other virus more dangerous, more capable of spread from person to person," he says, "then what is the 'responsible communication' pathway?"

 He points out that "once we publish the mechanisms for making pathogens more dangerous —potentially 'pandemic dangerous' — we can't take that information back.
 That information will be out there online for good."